devkrest/flutter_story_presenter/README.md

 ### Using `StoryItem`

-The `StoryItem` class is used to define the individual items displayed in a `FlutterStoryView`.
+The `StoryItem` class is used to define the individual items displayed in a `FlutterStoryPresenter`.
 Each `StoryItem` can represent an image, video, text, web content, or a custom widget.

 ```dart
 const StoryItem({